-Head Of Southern Baptist Seminary Removed Over Remarks On Rape, Abuse Of Women
+Southern Baptist Leader Removed Over Remarks On Rape, Abuse Of Women

 Paige Patterson, who has been under fire for weeks over his past advice to women concerning marital abuse and rape, has been quietly replaced as president of the Southwestern Baptist Theological Seminary.